Click on the images help you identify a chinkapin oak.

 Leaf

-Simple, alternate on stem, 4 to 7 inches long; crowded at the ends of the branches.
-Leaves taper gradually toward the tip and have coarsely pointed teeth.
-Upper surface is smooth and yellow green; lower surface is pale and downy.
+Leaves are simple, alternate on the stem, 4 to 7 inches long, and crowded at the ends of branches.
+They taper gradually toward the tip and have coarsely pointed teeth.
+Upper surface is smooth and yellow-green; lower surface is pale and downy.
 Leaves turn red or brownish orange in autumn.

 Fruit (seed)

-Stemless or short-stemmed acorn, usually less than 3/4 inch long; occurs singly or in pairs; enclosed for one-half or less of its length in a rather shallow bowl-shaped cup.
+Acorns are stemless or short-stemmed, usually less than 3/4 inch long, occurring singly or in pairs.
+Each is enclosed for half or less of its length in a shallow, bowl-shaped cup.

 Range